petebachant/example-basic/README.md

 You can also view this project on [calkit.io](https://calkit.io/calkit/example-basic).

-This project can be reproduced with
+This project can be reproduced with:

 ```sh
 calkit run